-DWI and DUI offenses are very serious matters.
+DWI and DUI Defense DWI and DUI offenses are very serious matters.

 In this day and age, it is almost unheard of to get from one destination to another without driving a vehicle.
 We all know it is of the utmost importance to operate a motor vehicle with physical and mental capacities intact.
 Multiple elements go into driving, so it is essential for drivers to exhibit high levels of attention and awareness of what is going on around them.
 Sometimes, however, people have a lapse of judgment and drive while intoxicated.
 These lapses in judgment oftentimes cause drivers to find themselves in very serious situations in which they face DWI or DUI charges.